 These matches will be played at the English Institute of Sport in Sheffield at the same time the World Championship Qualifiers are being played.

 The format is the best of 7 frame knock-out with the two finalists securing professional tour cards for a minimum of the next two seasons.

-One of the aims of the WEBSF is to recognize excellence and achievement of its members, to this end the WEBSF awards Billy WEBSF Life Membership.
+One of the aims of the WEBSF is to recognise excellence and achievement of its members, to this end the WEBSF has awarded Harvey Chandler Life Membership of the WEBSF.

 Harvey has earnt this accolade for achieving professional status as a result of winning the European Mens Snooker Championship.
 Well done Harvey!

 Harvey said “I can’t believe it!”
 So here’s a reminder Harvey.